savashn/ecewo-docs/src/content/docs/docs/using-json.md

 description: Documentation of Ecewo — A modern microframework for web development in C
 ---

-Ecewo supports a powerful built-in JSON library called [cJSON](https://github.com/DaveGamble/cJSON).
+Ecewo supports a powerful built-in JSON library called [Jansson](https://github.com/akheron/jansson).
-It's easy to get used to using it, allowing us to work with JSON objects effortlessly.
-For more information, refer to its documentation.
+It’s easy to use and allows us to work with JSON objects effortlessly.
+For more information, refer to the official [Jansson Documentation](https://jansson.readthedocs.io/en/latest/index.html).

 ## Creating JSON